More commonly referred to as a boil, a skin abscess is typically harmless and goes away with at-home treatments.

 It’s not always possible to prevent a skin abscess from developing.
 However, there are a few things you can do to minimize your risk:

-- Take care to avoid accidently cutting yourself when shaving
+- Take care to avoid accidentally cutting yourself when shaving

 - Keep your cuts and wounds bandaged